-Aside from making webinars simple to put together and export as a PowerPoint file, you’ll also get all of your sequencing right so you know that the event you put on will generate sales!
+Aside from making webinars simple to put together and export as a PowerPoint file, you'll also get all of your sequencing right to know that the event you put on will generate sales!

-I’ve personally done close to 600 webinars, and I’ve tried lots of different things – from offering cash and gift cards, to giving away scholarships to a lucky attendee…
+I've done close to 600 webinars and tried many different things - from offering cash and gift cards to giving scholarships to a lucky attendee...

-One of the biggest problems you’ll run into is getting folks to jump over the fence and take action.
-That doesn’t sound like a difficult thing, but you’d be surprised how people will delay their purchase and never come back and buy.
+One of the biggest problems you'll encounter is getting folks to jump over the fence and take action.
+That doesn't sound difficult, but you'd be surprised people will delay their purchase and never return and buy.

-A good way to prevent that and get folks to take action right away, is to offer a Fast-Action Bonus (FAB).
+An excellent way to prevent that and get folks to take action immediately is to offer a Fast-Action Bonus (FAB).

-Your FAB should be pretty awesome, in it’s own right.
-The best one I ever ran was where I offered to send 2 DVD’s and a workbook to a new customer’s house, in the mail!
+Your FAB should be pretty fabulous in its own right.
+The best one I ever ran was where I offered to send 2 DVDs and a workbook to a new customer's house in the mail!

-Oddly enough, it was a last minute decision I made and the webinar went so well I had to overnight a DVD printer to my office, set it up, and burn 160 DVD’s the next day (80 sales X 2 DVD’s each).
-That webinar was only supposed to be a test and I had a 52% conversion rate!
+Oddly enough, it was a last-minute decision, and the webinar went so well that I had to overnight a DVD printer to my office, set it up, and burn 160 DVDs the next day (80 sales X 2 DVDs each).
+That webinar was only supposed to be a test, and I had a 52% conversion rate!

-It’s always great to offer an incentive for the people who make it to your call.
-During the webinar, give away a PDF of something that’ll make the rest of the presentation go better.
+It's always great to offer an incentive for the people who make it to your call.
+During the webinar, give away a PDF of something that will improve the rest of the presentation.

 - A checklist walking your attendees through a crucial process...

 - Screenshot-based tutorial that your audience can download and print out, allowing them to concentrate on your presentation rather than taking notes.